 Debt instrument at FVTPL

-In addition, the Company may elect to designate a debt instrument, which otherwise meets amortised cost or FVTOCI criteria, as at FVTPL.
+In addition, the Company may elect to designate a debt instrument, which otherwise meets amortized cost or FVTOCI criteria, as at FVTPL.
 However, such election is allowed only if doing so reduces or eliminates a measurement or recognition inconsistency (referred to as 'accounting mismatch').
 The Company has not designated any debt instrument as at FVTPL.

-Debt instruments included within the FVTPL category are measured at fair value with all changes recognised in the P&L.
+Debt instruments included within the FVTPL category are measured at fair value with all changes recognized in the P&L.

-Equity investments
+Equity Investments

-All other equity investments are measured at fair value.
+(ii) All other equity investments are measured at fair value.
 For Equity instruments, the Company may make an irrevocable election to present in other comprehensive income subsequent changes in the fair value.
-The Company makes such election on an instrument-by-instrument basis.
-The classification is made on initial recognition and is irrevocable.
+The Company makes such an

-If the Company decides to classify an equity instrument as at FVTOCI, then all fair value changes on the instrument, excluding dividends, are recognised in the OCI.
+If the Company decides to classify an equity instrument as at FVTOCI, then all fair value changes on the instrument, excluding dividends, are recognized in the OCI.
 This amount is not recycled from OCI to P&L, even on sale of investment.
 However, the Company may transfer the cumulative gain or loss within equity.

 Financial assets are measured at fair value through profit or loss unless they are measured at amortised cost or at fair value through other comprehensive income on initial recognition.
 The transaction costs directly attributable to the acquisition of financial assets and liabilities at fair value through profit or loss are immediately recognised in Statement of Profit and Loss.

-Equity instruments included within the FVTPL category are measured at fair value with all changes recognised in the Statement of Profit and Loss.
+Equity instruments included within the FVTPL category are measured at fair value with all changes recognized in the Statement of Profit and Loss.

 De-recognition

-A financial asset is de-recognised only when
+A financial asset is de-recognized only when

 • The Company has transferred the rights to receive cash flows from the financial asset or